IBM/cloud-native-starter-security-workshop/workshop/README.md

 ## Workshop: Application Security

+As a developer you should ask yourself: *"How can I make my application (more) secure?"*

+In this workshop we will show you with an example:
+* How to secure external access to a Kubernetes cluster with TLS on the IBM Cloud
+* How to secure communication between Microservices with Istio and mTLS
+* How to implement authorization and authentication with the Open Source Identity and Access Management system Keycloak and JSON Web Tokens (JWT)
+* With an example application based on our OpenSource project Cloud Native Starter, build with Quarkus and Microprofile

-In this workshop you will learn how to get started with Application Security from two perspectives:
+You will learn how to get started with Application Security from two perspectives:

 * Platform security
 * Authentication and Authorization implementation

-The workshop shows how to leverage application security with authentication and authorization via Keycloak based on a sample Quarkus application, and how to apply security provided by the platform with IBM Cloud and Istio.
-It uses a sample application to demonstrate security functionality.
-The application displays links to blog articles.

 The code is available as open source as part of the [Cloud Native Starter](https://github.com/IBM/cloud-native-starter/tree/master/reactive) project.